 Care and Responsibility of Emotional Support Animals

 The care, responsibility and handling of emotional support animals on the JWU campus belong solely to the owner.
-Emotional support animals are not considered service animals and are therefore permitted only in the student’s assigned residence hall room area unless given explicit permission by Accessibility Services/Center for Academic Support or Residential Life.
+Emotional support animals are not considered service animals and are therefore permitted only in the student’s assigned residence hall room area unless given explicit permission by Accessibility Services/ACE Center or Residential Life.
 Outlined below are expectations for the care, responsibility and handling by the owner:

 - JWU is not responsible for the care and supervision of the emotional support animal.

 - Emotional support animals must be well cared for and in good health.

 - The animal’s owner is responsible for the cost, care and supervision of the emotional support animal, including

 - compliance with any laws pertaining to animal licensing, vaccination and owner identification

 - proof of flea prevention